Who Wrote the Book? Detecting and Attributing LLM Ghostwriters: Limitations

 \section{Limitations}

 \ourdataset is limited to English texts only; we plan to extend this dataset with cross-lingual OOD dimensions in future work.
 It would be interesting to study the effectiveness of \ourmethod in an OOD-language setting.
 Similarly, there are other OOD dimensions, such as time, human-authors, and others, which are natural extensions of \ourdataset.
-Since \ourmethod is not a supervised method, we expect it to be less prone to obfuscation attacks.
-Still, future work needs to study the resilience of \ourmethod against these attacks.
-Finally, adapting \ourmethod for fewer (<10K) tokens remains an open problem.
+Although the books generated by our pipeline are of good quality, we acknowledge that \doc generation and related aspects, such as creativity, self-reflection, rewriting, \etc, constitute research problems in their own right and fall outside the scope of this work.
+Adversarial robustness (\eg paraphrasing or style-transfer attacks) is an orthogonal generalisation axis not studied in this work.
+That said, since \ourmethod is not a supervised method, we expect it to be less prone to such obfuscation attacks; a thorough evaluation remains an important direction for future work.
+Adapting \ourmethod for fewer (<10K) tokens remains an open problem.
+For \bert, \topformer, and \detective, we use chunking to handle long texts, following prior work.
+Alternatives such as filtering chunks by confidence or using overlapping windows are interesting avenues for future work.
 We also focus only on a single-authorship setup.
 A natural next step would be to study multi-authorship (\ie a piece of text written by multiple authors), which is more common in long-form documents that typically involve collaborative writing.
-Finally, although the books generated by our pipeline are of good quality, we acknowledge that \doc generation and related aspects, such as creativity, self-reflection, rewriting, \etc, constitute research problems in their own right and fall outside the scope of this work.